NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scatter_tool/workshop/Siggraph2022_Scatter_Workshop_1.md

 #### Challenge Step 3.2.1: Select a Prim

 Select a Prim in the *Stage*

+> **Note:** Prim is short for “primitive”, the prim is the fundamental unit in Omniverse.
+Anything imported or created in a USD scene is a prim.
+This includes, cameras, sounds, lights, meshes, and more.
+Primitives are technically containers of metadata, properties, and other prims.
+Read more about USD prims in the official documentation.

 We recommend using any of these Prims:

 ![](https://github.com/NVIDIA-Omniverse/kit-workshop-siggraph2022/blob/workshop_1/exts/omni.example.ui_scatter_tool/workshop/images/primstoselect.png?raw=true)